Vanishing Viscosity Limit for Incompressible Viscoelasticity in Two Dimensions: Introduction

 For the incompressible elastodynamics, the only waves presented in the isotropic systems are shear waves which are linearly degenerate.
 The global-well-posedness was obtained by Sideris and Thomases in \cite{SiderisThomas05, SiderisThomas07} (see \cite{ST06} for a unified treatment, and \cite{LW} for some improvement on the uniform time-independent bounds on the highest order energies).
 Based on the aforementioned achievements, the theory of global existence of solutions for the three-dimensional elastic waves with small initial data is relatively satisfactory.

 In the two dimensional case, the proof of long time existence for the elastodynamics is more difficult due to the weaker time decay rate.
 The first large time existence result is the recent work \cite{LSZ13} where the authors showed the almost global existence for the two-dimensional incompressible elastodynamics in Eulerian coordinates.
 By observing an improved null structure for the system in Lagrangian coordinates (see also discussions in subsection 2.2), the second author \cite{Lei16} proved the global well-posedness using the energy method of Klainerman and Alinhac's ghost weight approach.
-Afterwards, Wang \cite{WangXueCheng2014} gave another proof of this latter result using space-time resonance method \cite{GMS12} and a normal form transformation.
+Afterwards, Wang \cite{WangXueCheng2014} gave a new proof of this latter result using space-time resonance method \cite{GMS12} and a normal form transformation.

 When the viscosity is present and strictly positive, the global well-posedness near equilibrium state was first obtained in \cite{LLZ2005} for the two-dimensional case.
 In this case, after a symmetrization and linearization around the equilibrium state, the system becomes a non-standard (incompressible) damped wave systems for both velocity field and the deformation tensor, see also \cite{Lin,LZ2008}.
 This method works both in 2D and 3D cases.
 Lei and Zhou \cite{LZ2005} obtained similar results by working directly on the equations for the deformation tensor through an incompressible limit process.
 For many related discussions we refer to \cite{LeiLZ08} and \cite{CZ2006} and \cite{HX2010,HL2016,HW2011,Lei10,Lei14,Lei3,M13,QZ2010,ZF} and the references therein.
 In all these works, a dissipative structure of the viscoelastic systems (with a strictly positive viscosity) is a key ingredient to study the long time behavior.
 Thus the size of the initial data depends on the viscosity in order to have global in time existence.
 Consequently, these arguments can not be applied to study the vanishing viscosity problem.
 For the latter one has to deal a nonlinear coupled system of equations in which both parabolicity and hyperbolicity can't be ignored.

 Similar to the study of vanishing viscosity limits for classical fluid dynamics, one expects that when the fluid viscosity goes to zero, the limit of solutions to the viscoelastic system converges to a solution to the elastodynamic system.
 In the case of Navier-Stokes equations, a lot have been learned since the work of Kato \cite{Kato72} and Swann \cite{Swann} (see also a recent version \cite{Masmoudi2007}).
 These results are not expected to hold globally in time.
 If one tries to prove a global in time convergence, the matter is completely different.